Ask Experts Questions for FREE Help !

 Gray brick/paver

-I'm looking for a brick that is DARK gray in color.
+I'm looking for a brick that is DARK gray.
 I have seen light gray pavers out there, but they are almost the same shade as standard cinder block.
 I have seen a few artificial pavers that were about the right color, but were of a irregular shape, didn't have sharp edges like standard bricks.

 What I am looking for can be regular old concrete shapped like a brick, but with the dark gray color.